tejasmali6131/BuildBuddyDeploy/DEPLOYMENT_GUIDE.md

 ## Security Checklist

-- [ ] Firebase Storage rules configured properly
+- [ ] Cloudinary credentials are kept secure in environment variables
-- [ ] JWT_SECRET is strong and unique
+- [ ] JWT_SECRET is strong and unique (at least 32 characters)
 - [ ] Environment variables are set correctly
 - [ ] CORS is configured to only allow your domain
 - [ ] No sensitive data in client-side code